What is Osteopathy? Exploring This Holistic Manual Therapy for Healing

 The structure of the body influences its function and vice versa.
 Optimal function relies on the body's structural integrity, including proper alignment of bones, muscles, fascia, and other tissues.
 Conversely, dysfunction in the musculoskeletal system can impair physiological processes and contribute to the development of various health problems.

-Osteopathy aims to optimise the body's function and promote healing by addressing structural imbalances through manual techniques such as manipulation and soft tissue work.
+Osteopathy aims to optimise the body's function and promote healing by addressing structural imbalances through manual manipulation and soft tissue work.

 3. Self-Regulation and Self-Healing